 With the necessary infrastructure in place, your next step will be to attach the mounting bracket that comes with your fan.
 This bracket will mount to the ceiling and provide a stable point to install the fan assembly.

-From here, you can assemble the fan and attach it to the mounting bracket after selecting the correct “down rod length” *
+You can assemble the fan and attach it to the mounting bracket after selecting the correct “down rod length.” *

 How To Install Ceiling Fan Video: